sihoang/dotfiles/Setup-OBSD.md

 ```

-- Add apm hooks to work with wg-quick
+- Add apm hooks to restart wg-quick and lock screen when closing the lid
 ```
 mkdir /etc/apm
 ```